Blog/seo/What’s the Easiest Way to Add Organisation Schema?

 Step 4: Test and Validate

-Use Google’s Rich Results Test or Schema Markup Validator to confirm your code is correct and free from errors.
+Use Google’s Rich Results Test or Schema Markup Validator to ensure your code is correct and free from errors.

 How Can You Make Sure It’s Working?